Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 Events: <none>

-5. Enter multiple key-pairs.
+5. Enter multiple key-value pairs.

 kubectl create configmap mytest01 --from-literal=Country=USA --from-literal=State=ME --from-literal=City=Portland